Can I live in an apartment my first year?

 18. Minors 17 years of age and under must be accompanied by a parent or guardian.

-Roommate information can be found through your CampusConnection account under “My Housing”.
+Roommate information can be found through your CampusConnection account under “Self Service.”
 Your roommate’s email will be listed, if available.

 A limited supply of loft kits will be available during move-in weekend.
 Loft kits are rented per academic year on a first come, first serve basis, with a signed rental agreement form.
 The non-refundable rental fee will be charged to your student account.
 The residence halls that have lofting and bunking capabilities are: Robertson, Riley, Forkner, Nordgaard, Walton and Schulz halls.